ropensci/roweb3/content/blog/2021-02-02-ropensci-community-calls/index.md

 We typically get 40-50 attendees, sometimes 90, and recently had over 150.
 It's important to think beyond numbers of attendees; even if there is a lower turnout, those in attendance are likely gaining a lot from the discussion.
-For example, our community call on [involving multilingual communities](/commcalls/2019-06-28/) had low attendance, but led directly to our experiment with doing [software peer review in Spanish](https://github.com/ropensci/software-review/issues/414).
+For example, our community call on [involving multilingual communities](/commcalls/2019-06-28/) had relatively low attendance, but led directly to our experiment with doing [software peer review in Spanish](https://github.com/ropensci/software-review/issues/414).

 ## Capturing outcomes and impact